Find a local pick your own farm here!

 • Garden Treasures Nursery & Organic Farm - ORGANIC, strawberries, and raspberries

 3328 State Rte 530, Arlington, WA .
 Phone: (360) 435-9272.
 Email: gardentreasurescsa@gmail.com.
-Open: to the public daily 9-6 April-October.
+Open: to the public daily from 9 am to 6 April-October.
 Click here for a map and directions.

-Garden Treasures Nursery & Organic Farm Facebook page. .
+Garden Treasures Nursery & Organic Farm Facebook page.
 Farm Stand; CSA; Farmers Market; Website Orders.
 Our unique farm is a treasure of the Stillaguamish River Valley.
 We offer 100+ varieties of vegetables, strawberries, and raspberries.
 Our extended season techniques offer excellent off-season production.
 Easy self-guided 8 acre farm tour, U-pick, CSA, farm stand and local farmer natural food store.
-CERTIFIED ORGANIC, Certified Salmon Safe, Slow Food.
+Certified Organic, Certified Salmon Safe, Slow Food.
 Garden Treasures offers U-Pick produce from February - December.
 Our unique field provides a leisurely walk in any weather conditions.
 We also have a few greenhouses to pick your very own heirloom tomato, specialty cucumber, fresh basil, or winter mix greens.
 We have free harvest boxes and excellent tools to do any type of harvesting.
 Guided tours for school field trips and other groups available by appointment.
 We believe in farm fresh, healthy local foods.
 We believe in natural, regenerative, and sustainable growing practices and nutrition from healthy soil.
 Garden Treasures Nursery and Organic Farm Facebook page.
 Our farm store is also stocked with certified organic products from local growers, and the Organically Grown Cooperative in Kent WA.

 • Home Farm UPick and Events LLC - Strawberries, Blueberries, Cherries, Apples, Pears, Plums, Red raspberries, Yellow Raspberries, Red Currants, Black Currants, plus already picked vegetables and fruit

-• Kamm Creek Farm - Uses natural growing practices, blueberries, red currants, black currants, red raspberries, yellow raspberries, strawberries, blackberries
+• Kamm Creek Farm - Uses natural growing practices, blueberries, red currants, black currants, red raspberries, yellow raspberries, strawberries, blackberries,

 850 Hampton Road, Lynden, WA 98264.
 Phone: 360-433-7616.
 Email: kammcreekfarm@gmail.com.
 Open: Monday, Wednesday and Fridays from 9 am to 3 pm; Open other dates depending on whether and crop availability.
 Directions: We use natural practices, but are not yet certified Organic.
+Payment: Cash, Check. .
+Click here for a map and directions.
 Payment: Cash, Check.
-Click here for our Facebook page.
 U-Pick Prices in 2020 were: Raspberry and Blackberry U-Pick: $2.50/pound, Blueberry and Currant U-Pick: $1.50/pound, We-Pick: -Fresh and Frozen We-Pick = $4.00/pound.
 Order pre-picked by calling or texting Hank at 360-815-4360 or email.
+Seasonal Updates: No raspberry U-pick in 2023(UPDATED: July 12, 2023, JBS) (ADDED: June 18, 2015)

 • Shumway's Berries - strawberries,